UMNO's Jamal Yunos not on the run, willing to cooperate: Lawyer

 He was also charged with two counts of house-trespassing, which carries a maximum three-year jail term and up to RM5,000 fine per conviction.

 Bail was set at RM3,000 for each charge.
-Channel NewsAsia has reach out to the Malaysian police on whether his disappearance will be viewed as a violation.
+Channel NewsAsia has reached out to the Malaysian police on whether his disappearance will be viewed as a violation.

 "Lawyers believe there was some miscommunication, to the point that this situation was exploited to give a negative impression," said Imran.